kevin-ewing/blog/Sprills/post.md

 Hello again its me.

 Second blog post in one week.
 Look at me being so productive.
 Ive just really been on a generative art kick recently and want to keep it going.
 As I start this project I have no idea where I want to go with it or even simply what I want to name it.
 I am going to come up with a random noncense word and write code that 'fits.'
-How about `Sprill`.
+How about Sprill.
 Welcome to Sprill reader.

 ## Noise noise noise